 Given the innovation of technology in the industry, another important consideration when exploring a solution is the ability to integrate with other systems.
 Many solutions offer specialized services in solving a crucial problem but lack functionality to integrate with other platforms resulting in continued efforts to maintain data integrity and can even require duplicative processes such as double entry of data.
 Important system integration questions should include:

 - Is the solution’s data output in a format that can be easily uploaded and consumed by another system?

 - Is there an API functionality that would allow your technology team to pull data periodically into an internal data warehouse?

 Ultimately, a technology solution should provide answers to real estate debt management challenges your company is facing today as well as enable the ability and flexibility to grow with your portfolio.

 The Chatham Debt Management solution combines the power of our technology platform with a team of experienced consultants to provide insight into industry best practices, along with ongoing service, support, and training.

-With 250 active clients, 45,000+ loans, and decades of commercial real estate experience, Chatham is the leading supplier of debt management solutions for commercial real estate.
+With over 300 active clients, 66,000+ loans, and decades of commercial real estate experience, Chatham is the leading supplier of debt management solutions for commercial real estate.